FIRSTRobotics/fms-manual/source/off-season-fms/configuration/installation.rst

 Retrieve Installer
 ------------------

 FMS OFF-SEASON SHOULD NOT BE INSTALLED ON TOP OF A PREVIOUS FMS OFF-SEASON VERSION, YOU MUST COMPLETELY REMOVE THE OLD VERSION AND DELETE THE SQL INSTANCE BEFORE CONTINUING.
-For help on doing this, please `go to this article. <../../offseason/l/741938-upgrading-from-a-previous-edition-of-fms-off-season>`_
+For help on doing this, please :doc:`go to this article. <upgrading-from-a-previous-edition-of-fms-off-season>`

 In order to install FMS Off-Season, download the EXE file from the *FIRST*\ |reg| website.
 The file contains the necessary pre-requisites and is usually around 600 MB in size.